WalletScrutiny/WalletScrutinyCom/_iphone/com.exmo.enfins.md

 issue:
 icon: com.exmo.enfins.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
 date: 2021-04-21
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: Exmo_com
 providerLinkedIn:
-providerFacebook:
+providerFacebook: exmo.market
 providerReddit:

 redirect_from:

 ---

+The Exmo [support FAQ](https://info.exmo.com/en/faq/) states under "Where are my EXMO funds kept?"

+> Users cryptocurrency funds are stored on the exchange’s crypto wallets: cold and hot vaults.

+this leads us to conclude the wallet funds are in control of the provider.

+Our verdict: This 'wallet' is **not verifiable**.